OpenWonderLabs/node-switchbot/README.md

 If no connection is established with the device, this method automatically establishes a connection with the device, then finally closes the connection.
 You don't have to call the [`connect()`](#SwitchbotDevice-connect-method) method in advance.

 The character set of the device name saved in the device is UTF-8.
 The byte length of the name must be less than or equal to 20 bytes.
 If the name consists of only ASCII characters, up to 20 characters would be allowed.
-But if the name consists of multi-byte characters, the upper limit of characters would be fewer than half.
+But if the name consists of multibyte characters, the upper limit of characters would be fewer than half.
 For example, Japanese characters could be saved at most 6 characters because most of Japanese characters consume 3 byte per each character.

 ```javascript
 switchbot.discover({ model: 'H', quick: true }).then((device_list) => {